vintasoftware/entity-embed/README.md

 ## Commercial Support

-We are always looking for exciting work, so if you need any commercial support, feel free to get in touch: contact@vinta.com.br
+[Vinta Software](https://www.vintasoftware.com/) is always looking for exciting work, so if you need any commercial support, feel free to get in touch: contact@vinta.com.br

 ## Citations